-It is always worth making sure that you are only buying CBD infused products from reliable suppliers.
+It is always worth making sure that you only buy CBD products from reliable suppliers.
 When a CBD oil is labelled as containing only trace amounts of THC, you want to be sure that this information is true.

-If the THC content of a product is more than the legal limit or the product has some other substances that are not on the label, it could pose a danger to your health whether you overdose on it or not.
+If the THC content of a product is more than the legal limit or the product has some other substances that are not on the label, it could pose a danger to your health whether you overuse it or not.

 Due diligence and buying your CBD products from reliable vendors is essential to ensuring the quality of your CBD experience.